-Compared to my other travels it reminds me a little of cities in India, Malaysia, Hong Kong, and Borneo with similar bustling street scenes and lots of action and motorcycles everywhere – seems like chaos but everyone carries on, no problem.
-I would not want to drive here…
+Compared to my other travels, it reminds me a little of cities in India, Malaysia, Hong Kong, and Borneo with similar bustling street scenes and lots of action and motorcycles everywhere – seems like chaos but everyone carries on, no problem.
+I wouldn’t want to drive here…

-My hotel had a driver meet me up at the airport in a tuk-tuk rickshaw and the ride through the city was fun although I constantly thought we were going to collide with autos and motorcycles along the way – similar to rickshaw ride experiences in Mumbai.
-Most locals seem to know each other and my colorful tuk-tuk driver (nicknamed Cowboy – from the movie Full Metal Jacket?) knew everyone on each corner we passed.
+My hotel had a driver meet me up at the airport in a tuk-tuk rickshaw, and the ride through the city was fun although I constantly thought we were going to collide with autos and motorcycles along the way – similar to rickshaws in Mumbai.
+Most locals seem to know each other, and my colorful tuk-tuk driver (nicknamed Cowboy – from the movie Full Metal Jacket?) knew everyone on each corner we passed.
 It was a fun ride!

 Located on the banks of the Tonlé Sap, Mekong, and Bassac Rivers Phnom Penh became the national capital after the French colonized Cambodia.
 It’s home to more than 2 million of Cambodia’s 14 million population and the largest and wealthiest city in the country.
 Phnom Penh is also the country’s political hub, heart of its economic and industrial activities, and the center of security, politics, economics, cultural heritage, and diplomacy.
 Known as the “Pearl of Asia”, Phnom Penh is one of the loveliest French colonial cities in Indochina.
 Along with Siem Reap and Sihanoukville, Phnom Penh is a significant global and domestic tourist destination.

 “Phnom Penh takes its name from the present Wat Phnom (Hill Temple).
-Legend has it that in 1372 an old nun named Lady Penh went to fetch water in the Mekong and found a dead Kukui tree floating down the stream.
+Legend has it that in 1372 an old nun named Lady Penh went to fetch water in the Mekong and found a dead Kukui tree floating downstream.
 Inside a hole of the tree were four bronze and one stone Buddha statues.
-Daun (Grandma) Penh brought the statues ashore and ordered people to pile up earth northeast of her house; she then used the Koki trunks to build a temple on the hill to house the five Buddha statues, and named the temple after herself as Wat Phnom Daun Penh, which is now known as Wat Phnom, a small hill of 89 feet in height
+Daun (Grandma) Penh brought the statues ashore and ordered people to pile up earth northeast of her house; she then used the Kukui trunks to build a temple on the hill to house the five Buddha statues, and named the temple after herself as Wat Phnom Daun Penh, which is now known as Wat Phnom, a small hill 89 feet high.

-Tomorrow I will visit the Royal Palace.
+Tomorrow I’ll visit the Royal Palace.
 Other points of interest are Wat Phnom, Preah Vihear Temple, the Independence Monument, remembrances of the genocide at Toul Sleng Museum (formerly a Khmer Rouge prison), and the Killing Fields memorial.
-Will hire a tuk-tuk driver to take me around or maybe if I am brave go on the back of a motorcycle.
+Will hire a tuk-tuk driver to take me around, or maybe if I am brave, go on the back of a motorcycle.